nmccarty/asuran/CONTRIBUTING.md

 # Contributing to Asuran

 We encourage anyone, regardless of skill level, to contribute.
-The worst that will happen is someone coming along to mentor you in the right direction
+The worst that will happen is someone coming along to mentor you in the right direction.

+We only ask that you please use gitlab for contributions.
+If you have some adversion to gitlab, or reason not to use it, please contact me on either the Matrix chat or via email and we can make arrangements.

 ## Contributions